All Episodes

 In fact, I read a chilling thing the other day.

-I read Tuesday morning quarterback on the uh ESPN page two every Tuesday afternoon when it comes out, Greg Easterbrook.
+I read Tuesday morning quarterback on the ESPN page two every Tuesday afternoon when it comes out, Greg Easterbrook.

-But Greg's a little bit of an environmentalist wacko at some point, but still is a brilliant guy, and he's he's uh he's very much into astronomy.
+But Greg's a little bit of an environmentalist wacko at some point, but still, he's a brilliant guy.

 In every Tuesday morning quarterback piece, he's got some long dissertation on astronomy.